hkawanishi/hkawanishi.github.io/_posts/2025-04-12-GenAI-Intensive-Course-Capstone-Project.md

 This feature turns a static document into an interactive experience.
 It’s still a prototype, but the idea of blending translation, search, and conversation feels like a promising step toward making everyday legal documents way more accessible.
 Note that it is true that you might be able to achieve something similar using a few-shot prompt—just feed the whole Terms of Service into the AI and ask something like, “Can you tell me the cancellation policy?”
 In many cases, that actually works just fine!

-But through my own experimenting, I found that using RAG is often more accurate, especially when the document doesn’t contain an answer.
-For example, if someone asks “What is the rental shoes policy?” and that topic isn’t covered in the document, the few-shot prompt version might confidently give an answer about something like shovel rentals which is totally unrelated.
+But through my own experimenting, I found that using RAG is often more accurate, especially when the document does not contain an answer.
+For example, if someone asks “What is the rental shoes policy?” and that topic isn’t covered in the document, the few-shot prompt version might confidently provide an answer about something like shovel rentals, which is entirely unrelated.

 With RAG, the AI is grounded in the actual document.
 If the answer isn’t there, it tends to say so, rather than guessing or hallucinating.
 In my limited testing, this led to fewer made-up answers and a more trustworthy user experience.

 ## Conclusion

 In conclusion, this project demonstrates the powerful potential of Gen AI to transform complex legal documents like Terms of Service into clear, accessible language, even adding a touch of friendly personality with emojis.
 By combining translation, few-shot prompting for style, and evaluation, I've shown how AI can bridge the gap between dense legal jargon and everyday understanding.
 The "Ask Away!" feature further highlights the potential for interactive engagement with such documents, making information retrieval easier than ever.

+## Future Work Recommendation

+This was a really fun project to tackle in a short amount of time!
+For the future project idea, it would be fun to explore expanding it by supporting a wider range of legal document types beyond just Terms of Service, like privacy policies or even parts of contracts, and perhaps even adding the ability to read Terms of Service directly from a URL.
+Another interesting direction could involve incorporating user feedback mechanisms to continuously refine the translation quality and tailor the output to better meet individual comprehension needs.